skilld-labs/trino-odbc/docs/markdown/setup/aad-saml-setup.md

     ![](../images/azuread/aad_api_permissions.png)

-17. In the `Configured permissions`, use `Add a permission` to grant Azure AD permission to sign in to Timestream.
+17. In the `Configured permissions`, use `Add a permission` to grant Azure AD permission to sign in to Trino.
 Select `Microsoft Graph` on the `Request API permissions` page.

     ![](../images/azuread/request_api_permissions.png)